N21pur/Strategic-Insights-for-CodeX-/README.md

 - **Brand Preferences**: Preferred brands and reasons for choosing them.
 - **Marketing Insights**: Channels where consumers frequently encounter energy drink advertisements.

-## How to Use

-You can explore the code and data in this repository to replicate the analysis and gain further insights.
-The SQL queries and Power BI files are available for detailed exploration.

-## Acknowledgements

 A special thank you to Dhaval Patel and Hemanand Vadivel for their guidance and support throughout this project.
 Their insights have been instrumental in delivering this analysis with confidence.

 ---